fails-components/webtransport/readme.md

 * [getStats()](https://www.w3.org/TR/webtransport/#dom-webtransport-getstats)
 * [reliability](https://www.w3.org/TR/webtransport/#dom-webtransport-reliability)

-The WebTransport client only supports certification validation using fingerprints for http/3, for http/2 fingerprints are not yet supported.
-Without a fingerprint, an experimental implementation checks the certificates against the root certificates integrated with node.
+The WebTransport client only supports certification validation using fingerprints.
+Without a fingerprint, an experimental implementation for http/3 checks the certificates against the root certificates integrated with node.

 ### WebTransportDatagramDuplexStream